yitzu1022/robotic_system/robot_ws/README.md

 - receives an object name
 - searches the category-to-centroid database
-- returns the nearest matching instance
+- returns the all matching instances then waits for the user to select one if multiple are found
 - publishes RViz markers for the queried object only

 <a id="section-49-object_query_interfaces"></a>